Cohabitation (government): Georgia

 Georgia underwent a period of cohabitation from 2012 to 2013, occasioned by the defeat of the ruling United National Movement party by the opposition Georgian Dream coalition in the 2012 parliamentary election.
 At the same time, a new constitutional system came into effect and the leader of the defeated party, the incumbent President Mikheil Saakashvili, had to appoint the Georgian Dream leader, Bidzina Ivanishvili, as prime minister.
 According to the European Commission report, with the expiration of Saakashvili's two terms as president and the victory of the Georgian Dream candidate, Giorgi Margvelashvili, in the 2013 presidential election, Georgia completed a complex and peaceful transition from a presidential to a parliamentary system.
 The period of cohabitation was assessed in the same report as "uneasy but functioning."

 Poland

-The president of Poland is required to be non-partisan while in office, but so far all presidents were elected as partisan candidates.
-A cohabitation occurred in 2007, when President Lech Kaczyński was forced to appoint Donald Tusk, his main rival in 2005 presidential election as prime minister.
+There have been seven periods of cohabitation in Poland, involving six presidents and seven prime ministers: